Pluteus cervinus Fawn Pluteus Shipley Country Park,

 near broad-leaved trees.
 Same as previous photograph but showing

 gills and stem.
-Awaiting identification
+Not identified

 The Old Wood, Bunny, Nottinghamshire (October 2008)